qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Tab is a one shot sticky win control alt.
 * Caps lock is a one shot sticky win control shift.
 * Left shift is a one shot sticky win shift.
-* Backspace is a one shot sticky win control alt shift.
+* Backspace is a one shot sticky control alt shift.
 * Fn is still sticky and needs pressing to exit the layer shift.

 ## Navigation Layer